Tsukasane/FreeDance/README.md

 * Mixed (aamixed)

     We combine the AIST++ and AIOZ-GDance datasets to train our model to generate a flexible number of dancers.
-You can symlink the processed data to ``./dataset/aamixed_dataset/``
+You can symlink the processed data to ``./dataset/aamixed_dataset/`` by
     ```
     # fill the data path in ln_data.sh, then
     cd dataset